firefinancialservices/fire-business-api-openapi/docs/Accounts & transactions/swift.md

 ---
 title: SWIFT accounts
-excerpt: >-
-  The SWIFT network is a global messaging network allowing members to exchange information.
-It enables Fire customers to receive international payments directly to their Fire account.
-deprecated: false
-hidden: false
 metadata:
   title: ''
   description: ''
   robots: index
-next:
-  description: ''
+content:
+  excerpt: >-
+    The SWIFT network is a global messaging network allowing members to exchange information.
+It enables Fire customers to receive international payments directly to their Fire account.
+privacy:
+  view: public
 ---
 # How it works